Namrole

 Namrole is a district (kecamatan) on the southern coast of Buru Island, Indonesia.
 It is the seat of South Buru Regency.

-The district is mostly rural and subdivided into 17 villages, having a population of just over 20,000 people as of 2020.
-The district town itself is located at the southern coast of the district, on a bay.
-The district is served by the Namrole Airport.
+The district is mostly rural and subdivided into 17 villages, having a population of just over 21,500 people as of mid 2022.
+The district town itself is located at the southern coast of the district, on the east side of a small bay.
+The district is served by the Namrole Airport, on the west side of the same bay.